HoussamGhandour/MechaCar_Statistical_Analysis/README.md

 In this section, our team outlines a future statistical analysis to quantify how MechaCar performs against its competition.

 **1) What metric or metrics are you going to test?**</p>
-  The metrics that our team are interested to study are: fuel efficiency, cost, safety rating, and sales **2) What is the null hypothesis or alternative hypothesis?**</p>
+  The metrics that our team are interested to study are: fuel efficiency, cost, safety rating, and sales</p>
+**2) What is the null hypothesis or alternative hypothesis?**</p>
   For each metric:
   null hypothesis H0: Similar means
-  Alternative hypothesis Ha: Different means
+  Alternative hypothesis Ha: Different means</p>
 **3) What statistical test would you use to test the hypothesis?
 And why?**</p>
-  Perform a two-Sample t-Test to examine whether the means are different or similar **4) What data is needed to run the statistical test?**</p>
+  Perform a two-Sample t-Test to examine whether the means are different or similar</p>
+**4) What data is needed to run the statistical test?**</p>
   The data needed are the metrics for MechaCar and its competitors.
 Early assumptions on significance level should be taken.